dgxRL/dgx-spark/nanochat/README.md

 You have completed the training of your model!
 You may now go back to the [Chat section](#chat) above and interact with your fully trained model.

-## Why DGX Spark is Perfect for Nanochat

-The Nvidia DGX Spark's unique architecture makes it exceptionally well-suited for training the Nanochat 1.9B parameter model:

-- **Grace Blackwell GB10 GPU**: Optimized for AI workloads with unified memory architecture
-- **128GB Unified Memory**: Allows for larger models than typical high-end consumer-grade GPUs
-- **ARM-based Platform**: Energy-efficient architecture ideal for extended training sessions

-**Note**: These micro models are intentionally smaller than modern LLMs like GPT-4.
-They may make mistakes, be somewhat naive, and hallucinate - "a bit like children" as Karpathy describes.
-But they're **fully yours** and perfectly matched to the DGX Spark's capabilities.
+_These micro models are intentionally smaller than modern LLMs like GPT-4.
+They may make mistakes, are somewhat naive, and hallucinate - "a bit like children" as Karpathy describes.
+But they're **fully yours** and perfectly matched to the DGX Spark's capabilities._

 ## System Requirements